-In a nutshell, high competition keywords are words used by countless bloggers and ad outlets, these contenders already give a good ranking on search engines.
-Working with this type of keywords is tricky.
+In a nutshell, high-competition keywords are words used by countless bloggers and ad outlets, these contenders already give a good ranking on search engines.
+Working with this type of keyword is tricky.

-New advertisers must make sure that the popular keywords they’re seeking are truly crucial to their business success.
+New advertisers must make sure that the popular keywords they’re seeking are truly crucial to their business’s success.
 Then, they have to weigh the financial cost against possible merits.

-Choosing low competitive keywords can do wonders to one’s ad positioning:
+Choosing low-competitive keywords can do wonders for one’s ad positioning:

 - They are easier to rank.

-- These keywords can improve traffic and help businesses and websites owners learn a lot about conducting keyword research.
+- These keywords can improve traffic and help businesses and website owners learn a lot about conducting keyword research.

-- The correct ones ensure better rankings on high competitive keywords with massive bids around them.
+- The correct ones ensure better rankings on highly competitive keywords with massive bids around them.